bennvan/dokuwiki-caption/README.md

-# caption Plugin for DokuWiki
+# Caption Plugin for DokuWiki Re-write

 Add figure and table captions